 Italy faces political paralysis as neither the left nor the right wins an absolute majority.

-Parliamentary elections took place in Italy on February 24 and 25, 2013.
-The left-wing Partito Democratico won a majority in the Chamber of Deputies were all 630 seats were contested.
+Parliamentary elections were held in Italy on February 24 and 25, 2013.
+The left-wing Partito Democratico won a majority in the Chamber of Deputies, were all 630 seats were contested.
 Former prime minister Silvio Berlusconi’s Il Popolo della Libertà and its right-wing allies won a plurality of the 315 elective Senate seats.
 Incumbent premier Mario Monti failed to win reelection on behalf of a coalition of centrist parties.